danielshaya/reactivejournal/README.md

 ### HelloWorldRemote

-This example is designed to show how RxJOurnal can be used to tranfer data between JVMs.
+This example is designed to show how ReactiveJournal can be used to tranfer data between JVMs.

 Start `HelloWorldApp_JournalPlayThrough` but increase the `INTERVAL_MS` to 1000.
 Then
 run `HelloWorldRemote`.